 - Executive Platinum member – 200,000 loyalty points

-Elite status still comes with select benefits such as upgrades, free luggage, priority boarding, and other benefits.
+Elite status comes with select benefits such as upgrades, free luggage, priority boarding, and other benefits.
 Yet, for those people who want the best benefits that American Airlines offers, such as system wide upgrades American Airlines will require passengers to fly at least 30 segments on American Airlines.

 Elite Choice Rewards